mjfreelancing/AllOverIt/DocFx/docs/AllOverIt/Aspects/interceptor-return-a-handled-result.md

 When this method is called, `result` will be `null` since the decorated service hasn't yet been called.
 If the concrete interceptor sets this to an alternate value then that will be considered as a 'handled result', meaning this result will be immediately provided to the `AfterInvoke()` method and ultimately returned to the caller.
 The method will not be called on the decorated service.

-> [!NOTE]
-> If the intercepted method can be expected to return `null` in certain circumtances and you need to differentiate between unhandled and an actual `null` result then one approach would be to use a value object (wrapper) that represents the actual value.
-This way a `null` value can be interpreted as unhandled while a non-null object containing a `null` result can be interpreted as a `null` value that is returned to the caller.
 >
 > Refer to [ValueObject](../Patterns/ValueObject/overview.md) for a possible approach to creating a suitable value object.